hgeaydem/openshift-virt-labs/README.md

     <img src="docs/workshop/content/img/firefox-proxy.png"/>
 </center>

-3) Open the URL for the OpenShift Virtualization Lab Workbook in the browser you connected to the bastion (looks like https://cnv-workbook.apps.cluster-*UID*.dynamic.opentlc.com)
+3) Open the URL for the OpenShift Virtualization Lab Workbook using the browser you connected to the bastion (the "CNV Lab Workbook" value, which looks like https://cnv-workbook.apps.cluster-*UID*.dynamic.opentlc.com)

 >**NOTE**: You will need to accept the SSL warnings but you do not need to login to the workbook.